GuidanceMantras/GuidanceMantras/README.md

 - Talk to kids each day about their day, study, sports, mind, mental and physical health, friends circle
 - Be a part of kids, when they are studying at home at-least until 12/13 years
 - When kids become youger, ask them about goal, ask them about their financial management, financial situation

-### Ethics
-- Please teach your kids to respect elders
-- Please teach your kids to know the value of honesty, trust
-- Please teach your kids to know the importance of keeping a relationships(either father-son relationships, mother-daughter relationships, business-partner relationships)

 ## Financial management
 - Please teach your kids the value of money, which means how the money should be spent